vEnhance/1802/src/gcd.typ

 == [TEXT] Gradient

-You already know how to do this from @sec-gradient.
+You already know how to do this from @ch-grad.
 The function $f$ assigns some number to every point in $RR^n$, and then $nabla f$ points in the direction that $f$ increases most rapidly.
 In our aquatic examples, you could imagine you have a waterfall,